 Many programs adopt traditional soccer rules with full-sized fields and full-length games, while others choose to introduce soccer through “small-sided games” on smaller fields.
 The choices about how to begin are as varied as the places in which they begin.
 Soccer Across America can help your program decide on how to get started by providing the administrative assistance and start-up equipment to ensure a successful program for years to come.

-Soccer Across America Committee members from all Districts
+Soccer Across America Committee members from all Districts, Coaches/trainers , Referees.

-Identify one Soccer Across America representative in each of the Indiana Soccer Clubs.
+Identify one soccer Soccer Across America representative in each of the Indiana Soccer Clubs

 Promote corporate sponsorship of the program

 For further questions please contact us at: